-NOTICE OF 2018 ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF 2019 ANNUAL MEETING OF SHAREHOLDERS

-Date and Time

-Place

-Agenda

-Record Date

-Voting Recommendations

-Proxy Voting

-April 30, 2018

-Monday, June 4, 2018, at 11:30 a.m. local time

-6901 Professional Parkway East, Suite 200, Sarasota, Florida 34240

-- Proposal 1: To elect ten directors for a one-year term. - Proposal 2: To consider, on a non-binding advisory basis, a resolution approving the compensation of our named executive officers. - Proposal 3: To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2018.

-We will also transact any other business properly brought before the Annual Meeting.

-Only shareholders of record at the close of business on April 13, 2018 will be entitled to vote at the Annual Meeting or any postponed or adjourned meeting, and these shareholders will be entitled to vote whether or not they have transferred any of their shares of our common stock since that date.

-The Company recommends that you vote:

-- "FOR" each director nominee - "FOR" the approval of the compensation of our named executive officers - "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP

-Your vote is important regardless of the number of shares of our common stock you own.
+Date and Time Monday, June 10, 2019, at 8:00 a.m. local time Place 6901 Professional Parkway East, Suite 200, Sarasota, Florida 34240 Agenda • Proposal 1: To elect ten directors for a one-year term. • Proposal 2: To consider, on a non-binding advisory basis, a resolution approving the compensation of our named executive officers. • Proposal 3: To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2019.
+Proposal 4: To consider a shareholder proposal regarding political contributions disclosure, if properly presented at the meeting.
+Record Date Only shareholders of record at the close of business on April 15, 2019 will be entitled to vote at the Annual Meeting or any postponed or adjourned meeting, and these shareholders will be entitled to vote whether or not they have transferred any of their shares of our common stock since that date.
+Voting Recommendations The Company recommends that you vote: "FOR" each director nominee "FOR" the approval of the compensation of our named executive officers "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP for the year ending 2019 "AGAINST" the shareholder proposal regarding political contributions disclosure Proxy Voting Your vote is important regardless of the number of shares of our common stock you own.
 Whether or not you plan to attend the Annual Meeting in person, please promptly vote by Internet, telephone, or mail.
 Instructions for each of these methods and the control number that you will need are provided on the proxy card.

-By Order of the Board of Directors

-John K. Stipancich

-Vice President, General Counsel and Corporate Secretary

-Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting To Be Held On Monday, June 4, 2018.
+April 30, 2019 By Order of the Board of Directors John K. Stipancich Executive Vice President, General Counsel and Corporate Secretary arding the Availability of Proxy Materials for the ting To Be Held On Monday, June 10, 2019.

-This Proxy Statement and the Roper Technologies, Inc. 2017 Annual Report to Shareholders are available at: www.proxyvote.com
+This Proxy Statement and the Roper Technologies, Inc. 2018 Annual Report to Shareholders are available at: www.proxyvote.com